projectweekend/Pi-Starbug/README.md

 Pi-Starbug
 ==========

-A Raspberry Pi powered sensor module designed to collect and send data back to [Pi-Holly](https://github.com/projectweekend/Pi-Holly).
+A Raspberry Pi powered sensor module that collects and sends data back to [Pi-Holly](https://github.com/projectweekend/Pi-Holly).